Call us: 651-291-7263

 It’s really important to identify all potential defendants when trying to collect compensation for injuries that are suffered in a truck accident, and that’s because the liability could potentially not be limited to the truck driver.
 In many cases, contractors, employers, trucking companies, and insurance companies are the parties who are responsible for re-compensating you for your injury and damages costs.

 Sometimes a truck driver is an independent contractor with a larger shipping company, and that’s when things can get a little more complicated.
-When this is the situation, an attorney will focus on the legitimacy and the amount of supervising that was done by the company.
-It’s important to understand that determining the liable party is extremely important in terms of assessing insurance coverage recovery because contractors, trucking companies, and employers will all have unique policies.
+When this is the situation, an attorney will focus on the legitimacy and the amount of supervising that was done by the trucking company.

-There are other times when a manufacturer of hazardous materials is held liable for injuries that were made worse by a truck’s cargo.
+There are other times when a manufacturer of hazardous materials is liable for injuries that were made worse by a truck’s cargo.
 This normally coincides with the manufacturer’s duty to inform the driver of the potential dangers involved with the hazardous materials.
+Determining the liable party is extremely important in terms of assessing insurance coverage recovery because contractors, trucking companies, and employers will all have unique policies.

 Special Considerations in Truck Accidents